An Official Website of the Commonwealth of Kentucky

 The role of the Kentucky Heritage Council in this application process is to advise applicants of information necessary to complete their applications, to review the significance of the buildings, and to evaluate the rehabilitation work using the Secretary of the Interior's Standards.
 When the proposed work does not appear to meet the standards, Kentucky Heritage Council staff will advise the applicant on how the project may be revised in order to comply with the standards and receive the tax credits.

 Upon completion of the state-level review, the Kentucky Heritage Council will make a recommendation and forward the application to the National Park Service in Washington, D.C.
 It is the this federal agency's legal responsibility to certify or deny applicants for tax benefits.
 While the Kentucky Heritage Council does not charge any fees for state-level review, the National Park Service does charge a processing fee which is based on the dollar amount spent on the rehabilitation.
 However, you are not required to send any payment until it is specifically requested by NPS.

 Most successful projects are those that are planned well enough in advance to allow review and preliminary certification of rehabilitation work prior to the initiation of construction work.

-For more information about the Federal Historic Rehabilitation Tax Credit, visit the National Park Service Technical Preservation Services website or download the Federal Tax Incentives for Rehabilitating Historic Buildings Annual Report for fiscal year 2017.
+For more information about the Federal Historic Rehabilitation Tax Credit, visit the National Park Service Technical Preservation Services website or see the Federal Tax Incentives for Rehabilitating Historic Buildings Annual Report for FY 2018 for more.

 The Kentucky Historic Preservation Tax Credit was implemented in 2005, and with the exception of owner-occupied projects, this incentive can often be utilized in tandem with the federal credit.
 Key provisions are: